Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 > Note: If you don't see the Packages Menu you have to add "?beta=true" in your URL.
 > Example: {{url}}/apps/administration?beta=true

-Select "mqtt-configuration.zip" and wait until it is uploaded.
+Select "mqtt-mapping.zip" and wait until it is uploaded.

 > Note: We need to clone the Administration app to add the plugin to it